aplteam/Plodder/ReadMe.md

    Access it at `http://localhost` (NOT `https://`!).
 The demo application built into Plodder will respond.

-   (This works because Plodder looks for a `server.ini` file in the same folder as the workspace.)
+   (This works because Plodder looks for a `server.ini` file in the same folder the workspace was loaded from.)

 In order to bring in your own application continue with the following steps:

-3. Bring in the namespace or class containing your handlers for the four Plodder events.
+3. Bring in the namespace or class containing your handlers for the up to four Plodder events.

 4. Review the INI file settings to ensure they meet your needs.
 At a minimum, you must modify the `[APP]` section.

 5. Execute `⎕LX`.